Mattymar/dsp/05a-python.md

 >> List comprehensions are a quick way to apply a function to every item in a list in one line.
 For example:
 > `a = [1, 2, 3, 4, 5, 6]`
 > `[x % 2 for x in a]`
 > This takes a list and sets the value 1 for odd numbers and 0 for even.
+With map, the same can be achieved:
+> `list(map(lambda x: x%2, a))`
+> Another use of list comprehensions is filtering.
+In this example we can make a list of only the odd numbers in a:
+> `print([x for x in a if x % 2 == 1])`
+> Or with the filter function:
+> `print(list(filter(lambda x: x % 2 == 1, a)))`
+>
+> The capabilities are similar, though comprehensions tend to be more concise.
+Usually, it's a matter of taste.
+>
+> Set comprehensions are similar but return only unique values:
+> `{x for x in a if x % 2 == 1}`
+> Dictionary comprehensions provide a similarly easy way to construct a dictionary.
+Staying with this example, we can build a dictionary with the keys being the items in a list and values being a boolean of whether or not the value is odd.
+> `{x: x % 2 == 1 for x in a}`

 ---